Anorak2/neovim_config/README.md

 ### Adam's neovim config

+This project has been archived and the source code moved to /dot-files, this repo contains additional configurations such as my sway and swaybar config

 this is initially ripped from the Primeagen's repo but I tore out a lot of the functionality that I didn't want as well as using the keybings/settings that I like.

 Leaving this here to avoid wasting hours recreating it